cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 : The argument's value is the value of the additional information.

 24, 25, 26, or 27:
-: The argument's value is held in the following 1, 2, 4, or 8,
+: The argument's value is held in the following 1, 2, 4, or 8 bytes,
-  respectively, bytes, in network byte order.
+  respectively, in network byte order.

 28, 29, 30:
-: These values are reserved for future expansion.
+: These values are reserved for future additions to the CBOR format.
   In this version of CBOR, the encoded item is not well-formed.

 31:
 : If the major type is 0, 1, or 6, the encoded item is